estrangedwriter/Illumio-Coding-Challenge/README.md

 ### Closing

 This project was developed on Linux Ubuntu OS 16GB RAM and PyCharm.
-Linux is the best operating system.
-Cheers!